saikrishnayadav764/Bookstore_Management_API/README.md

 ## Introduction

-The Notes Application is a built using Node.js and Express.js, designed to facilitate efficient note-taking functionalities.
+The Bookstore Management Application is a built using Python and Flask, designed to facilitate efficient books-taking functionalities.
 Leveraging MongoDB for data storage, it allows users to manage notes through a RESTful API while ensuring data security.

 ## Features

-- **Create, Read, Update, Delete (CRUD) Operations**: Provides API endpoints to perform CRUD operations on notes.
-- **User Authentication**: Implements user authentication using JSON Web Tokens (JWT) to secure API routes.
+- Add new books to the database.
+- Retrieve all books or a specific book by ISBN.
+- Update book details.
+- Delete books from the database.
+- Basic authentication to restrict access to certain endpoints.
+- Unit tests for API endpoints.
+- JWT token-based authentication (Bonus feature).

 ## Folder Structure

 The application follows a well-organized folder structure:

 ```
-notes-app/
+Bookstore_Management_API/
 │
+├── app/
+│   ├── __init__.py
+│   ├── models.py
+│   ├── routes.py
-├── controllers/
+│   ├── auth.py
+│   └── tests/
-│   ├── authController.js
+│       ├── __init__.py
-│   └── notesController.js
+│       └── test_routes.py
 │
-├── models/
-│   └── Note.js
-│
-├── routes/
-│   ├── authRoutes.js
-│   └── notesRoutes.js
-│
-├── tests/
+├── config.py
-│   └── notes.test.js
-│
-├── app.js
+├── requirements.txt
-└── .env
+└── run.py
 ```

-- **controllers**: Contains controller logic for authentication and notes.
-- **models**: Defines the schema for the Note model.
+- **models**: Defines the schema for the Book model.
-- **routes**: Handles API endpoints for authentication and notes.
+- **routes**: Handles API endpoints for authentication and books.
 - **tests**: Includes test files for endpoint testing.
-- **app.js**: Main entry point of the application.
+- **run.py**: Main entry point of the application.
-- **.env**: Stores environment variables such as database credentials and tokens.
+- **config.py**: Stores configuration such as database credentials.

 ## Installation